pads for rocket launches are located on the southern tip of the barrier island, not at the Wallops Main Base or on the mainland

 Source: National Aeronautics and Space Administration (NASA), Successful Launch for Antares

 Six months later, Orbital launched another Antares rocket from Wallops with another Cygnus capsule carrying 3,669 pounds up to the International Space Station.
 The launches established a new role for the Mid-Atlantic Regional Spaceport as an on-ramp to support humans flying in orbit.
-Only two spaceports in the United States (including Cape Canaveral Air Force Station, used by Orbital's competitor SpaceX) send supply missions to the space station.9
+At the time, only two spaceports in the United States (including Cape Canaveral Air Force Station, used by Orbital's competitor SpaceX) were sending supply missions to the space station.9

 the International Space Station's robotic arm captures the Cygnus capsules launched from Wallops